The terrible fear behind social phobia

 From what we have just explained about cognitive biases, we can now understand the types of fears that people with social phobia have.
 On the one hand, they are afraid that they will give off obvious signs that they’re nervous.
 And on the other, they’re scared of becoming the center of attention in social situations.

 But not only that.
 They also dread people looking at them or observing what they are doing, or even that they will introduce them to new people.
-In addition to all of this, they are also afraid of eating, drinking or speaking in public, as well as making phone calls or arrangements.
+In addition to all of this, they are also afraid of eating, drinking, or speaking in public, as well as making phone calls or arrangements.

-All these fears are directly related a very specific one – the fear of looking ridiculous or being negatively judged.
+All these fears are directly related to a very specific one – the fear of looking ridiculous or being negatively judged.
 In fact, these people simply assume that this will happen, and because of this, anxiety appears.
 This anxiety is so strong that they freeze up in social situations which makes what they thought would happen actually happen.

 “Anxiety is a little stream of fear that runs through the mind.
 If it is fed, it can become a torrent that will carry away all our thoughts “